 B. Duty to Recuse Oneself on a Matter Involving a Substantial Interest: Trustees shall recuse themselves from participating in discussion, voting or being physically present during Board business when a matter involves any business entity as to which they are officers, directors, or employees or in which they have a substantial interest.

 C. Duty to Submit Disclosure Statement

-1. Trustees who are officers, directors, or employees or who have a substantial interest in any business entity that is or may be involved in any transaction with the University, or which could be construed to potentially affect their independence and unbiased judgment relating to their duties as Board members, shall disclose such fats in a sworn disclosure statement as set forth in this policy before participating in their official capacities with respect to any such transactions, and annually thereafter.
+1. Trustees who are officers, directors, or employees or who have a substantial interest in any business entity that is or may be involved in any transaction with the University, or which could be construed to potentially affect their independence and unbiased judgment relating to their duties as Board members, shall disclose such facts in a sworn disclosure statement as set forth in this policy before participating in their official capacities with respect to any such transactions, and annually thereafter.

 2. Trustees shall not receive or agree to receive compensation for assisting any person or business entity in any transaction involving the University without first disclosing such facts in a sworn, written disclosure as set forth in this policy.